Kevinmunoz44/holbertonschool-shell/basics/README.md

-rm is used to delete files inside repositories rmdir  is used to remove repositories cd - to go back to the previous repository
+rm is used to delete files inside repositories rmdir  is used to remove repositories cd - to go back to the previous repository ls -al . .. /boot about new list and list ocult and enumber list